gogovan/flutter-label-printer/README.md

 ### Template YAML

 `example/assets/template_schema.json` is a JSON Schema for YAML format supported by `Template` constructor.
 [Refer to JSON Schema webpage](https://json-schema-everywhere.github.io/yaml) for details.

+#### VSCode Integration

 Start your YAML with
 ```yaml
 # yaml-language-server: $schema=template_schema.json
 ```
 and edit your YAML with [VSCode](https://code.visualstudio.com/) that has [YAML plugin](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) installed.

+### Template YAML root
-There are two properties at root, `size` and `commands`, taking an object and an array of object repsectively.
+There are two properties at root, `size` and `commands`, taking an object and an array of object respectively.
 Both are required.

 For each command, a table is provided listing support for each printing SDK.
 Legends is as follows:
 :x: Not supported.
 These parameters will be ignored if sent to unsupported printers.